Walk into any bookshop ten years ago and you’d struggle to find a single book on the science of happiness. Now, you’ll find dozens.

 We all have natural strengths, yet performance appraisals often focus more on addressing our weaknesses.
 Why not spend more time trying to be brilliant at things we like and are good at, rather than rounding out our weaknesses to be merely average?

 Focusing on strengths doesn’t mean completely ignoring weaknesses.
-After all, even Lionel Messi needs to help out in
+After all, even Lionel Messi needs to help out in defence.
+But by focusing our team members on the things they do best, we’re more likely to increase both engagement and performance.

 Have positive expectations